edgexfoundry/edgex-docs/docs_src/design/legacy-design/device-service/discovery.md

 A candidate new device passes a ProvisionWatcher if all of the `Identifiers` match, and none of the `BlockingIdentifiers`.

+For devices with multiple `Device.Protocols`, each `Device.Protocol` is considered separately.
+A pass (as described above) on any of the protocols results in the device being added.

 The values specified in `Identifiers` are regular expressions.

 **Note:** *the above is a whitelist+blacklist scheme.
 If a discovered Device is manually removed from EdgeX, it will be necessary to adjust the ProvisionWatcher via which it was added, either by making the `Identifiers` more specific or by adding `BlockingIdentifiers`, otherwise the Device will be re-added the next time Discovery is initiated.*